-The Proposed Best Practices Guidelines for interacting with faith-based leaders and communities were suggested by SCB members from their experiences in the field and recommended to all members for their consideration when planning and implementing research and practice projects.
-Because people who profess particular faiths constitute a vast majority of the world's population, their leaders have expressed views that are compatible with conservation biology goals, and the communities to which they belong are motivated to act, they are best approached as promising allies and collaborators of conservation researchers and practitioners.
+The proposed Best Practices Guidelines for interacting with faith-based leaders and communities were suggested by SCB members from their experiences in the field and recommended to all members for their consideration when planning research and practice projects.
+Because people who profess particular faiths constitute a vast majority of the world's population, many have already demonstrated views that are compatible with conservation biology goals, and faith-based communities are motivated to act, they are best approached as promising allies and collaborators.
 Following the proposed guidelines may facilitate positive encounters, interactions, and outcomes of conservation projects.
 And, as several researchers have indicated in their anonymous comments within the 2016 survey and/or annotations herein, positive outcomes may also open to more research opportunities.

-JS: 12.15.2017
+JS: 11.15.2017